iacobDelia/TCP-and-UDP-manager/readme.md

 ### the TCP socket
 The subscriber shows its given notification or breaks out of the while loop and closes the socket if the `exit` command is given from the server.

-## OTHER OBSERVATIONS
-I used the lab 7 for the making of this project.
-The inspiration for the trailing zeroes algorithm was taken from here: `stackoverflow.com/questions/57882748/remove-trailing-zero-in-c`

-Unfortunately the checker fails several tests, among which is one of the earliest, data_subscribed.
-Running the tests manually (subscribing to each topic one by one then running the udp client) seems to give the correct output, leaving me and a few of my fellow peers who I asked to look over my code stumped.
-I also asked one of the people responsible for the checker for help, but he did not want to look over my code (which is fair enough), and my laboratory teacher, but given some unfortunate timing, he was away at the time and didn't have time to help.

-I don't blame anyone for this, but I do wish the checker gave a more verbose output, at least for the people of next year:)
-If the person checking this homework can figure out why these tests fail while running the checker, please leave the answer somewhere in the feedback
-I tried plenty of things trying to get it to work and I am genuinely curious where the problem is!